satoshun/gog/README.md

 # gog

-this is tools for used convenience git like go. i called gog.
+this tools is management of git repositories, like golang.

 ## Description